There She Is!!: Step four: "Paradise"

-Il-ho (far-left) and Sam-ho (bottom-left) survey an inter-species relation protest.
+Il-ho (far-left) and Sam-ho (bottom-left) survey an anti-inter-species relation protest.

-The fourth short, "Paradise", was released August 20, 2008.
-Its soundtrack is the Korean rock song "Wolsik" by Tabu from the album, A Lunar Eclipse.
+The fourth short, "Paradise", was released on August 20, 2008.
+Its soundtrack is the Korean rock song "A Lunar Eclipse" (월식, Wolsik) by Tabu (타부) from the EP album of the same name.

 In this step, the protagonists deal with social revolt over intermarriage as Doki is attacked by an angry mob.
 She attempts to flee until her pet hedgehog turns to meet her pursuers.
-Doki goes back to save it, but is hurt and hospitalized.
+Doki goes back to save it, but is hurt and hospitalised.
 Fearing that intermarriage opponents will injure Doki further, Nabi abruptly ends the relationship, displaying an anti-intermarriage sign on his door.
 Doki considers asking him to come with her to "Paradise" (implied to be a location that accepts intermarriage), not noticing Il-ho spying on her.
 Il-ho confronts the detached Nabi to literally knock some sense into him, but his action sparks an attack by intermarriage supporters who assume he is viciously attacking Nabi.
 Il-ho turns to leave and finds intermarriage opponents in the way.
 Frustrated, he blindly punches through the crowd, only to hit his brother Yi-ho by mistake.
-This provokes a riot between intermarriage supporters and opposers.
+This provokes a riot between intermarriage supporters and opponents.

 As the fight fades, we see Doki standing and crying over her hedgehog, which has stopped breathing and presumably died.
-Doki tries to contact Nabi, who can't answer since he was arrested alongside Il-ho during the riot.
+Doki tries to contact Nabi, who can not answer since he was arrested alongside Il-ho during the riot.
 Assuming Nabi is not interested in a relationship with her, Doki loses all hope.
 She drops her cellphone from the roof of her apartment building and decides to leave for "Paradise".

 Much darker in character than the previous episodes, this episode is primarily in black and white, with only Nabi's trademark green scarf, Doki's blushing cheeks and trademark pink bow, and the numerous intermarriage protest signs portrayed in color.
 As the episode progresses, Nabi's scarf gradually fades in color; when he breaks off the relationship with Doki, his scarf has completely faded to grey.
 In this use of colour imagery, the influence of SamBakZa's new sponsors and the increase in their technical ability can be seen.
-Toward the end, Doki's trademark pink bow and cheeks also fade to gray as she loses all hope of Nabi ever loving her.
+Towards the end, Doki's trademark pink bow and cheeks also fade to gray as she loses all hope of Nabi ever loving her.

 It was revealed on Newgrounds that the author thought that people would not like this part of the series because it was too serious.

 But, in the end it was also accepted by the Newgrounds audience, receiving a large number of views.